michal-p-sapa/KRFingerprints/README.md

 # KRFingerprints

-Script which generate Klekota-Roth fingerprints based on structures [1].
-Additionally it allows to find fingerprint based on SMILES
+Script which generate Klekota-Roth fingerprints based on structures \[1\].
+Additionally it allows to find fingerprint based on SMILES or highlight fingerprint in molecules

-[1] Klekota J, Roth F: *Chemical substructures that enrich for biological activity*, Bioinformatics, 2008, 24(21):2518-2525
+\[1\] Klekota J, Roth F: *Chemical substructures that enrich for biological activity*, Bioinformatics, 2008, 24(21):2518-2525

 **Requirements:**